Skip to Content

 We are former prosecutors, and we offer free consultations, 24/7 availability, and bilingual consultations.
 Call Los Angeles drug crime attorneys at Stein & Markus now at (562) 512-7030 or reach out online.

-Understanding California's Drug Laws and Penalties
+Understanding California’s Drug Laws & Penalties

 California’s criminal drug charges rely on three main Health and Safety Codes: